justinmahar/react-kindling/README.md

 Then visit [localhost:3000](http://localhost:3000) to see your documentation site.

+#### Additional Docz Settings

+- **Docz Menu**
+  - The Docz menu is configured in `doczrc.js`.
+Remove, add, or change the menu items there.
+- **favicon and Logo Image**
+  - The Docz site favicon and logo are located in `public`.
+The icon and logo default to a rocket.
+[Get a different one here](https://favicon.io/emoji-favicons/).
+  - Disable the favicon or logo in `src/gatsby-theme-docz/theme-additions-config.js`
+- **Google Analytics**
+  - Add a Google Analytics tracking ID to `src/gatsby-theme-docz/theme-additions-config.js`.
+Disabled by default.
+- **Docz Footer**
+  - Add a personalized footer to Docz in `src/gatsby-theme-docz/theme-additions-config.js`.
+Disabled by default.
+- **Feedback Form**
+  - Add a "Was this page helpful?" form in `src/gatsby-theme-docz/theme-additions-config.js`.
+Disabled by default.

 ### Deploy to GitHub Pages

 With a single project configuration, you can deploy your Docz documentation to [GitHub Pages](https://pages.github.com/) for free.